 An app for monitoring the wait at airport security lines

 The line at security used to be one of the most unpredictable pain points in your journey.
 Luckily, that has changed, because a few apps can now show you what to expect.
-The TSA’s official app, MyTSA, shows you estimated wait times, provides tips on what you can and cannot bring through security, and has a handy “Ask TSA” live-chat feature.
+The TSA’s official MyTSA app shows you estimated wait times, provides tips on what you can and cannot bring through security, and has a handy “Ask TSA” live-chat feature.
 MiFlight has real-time info crowd-sourced from fellow travelers using the app (available on iPhone only).
-App in the Air crowdsources wait times too.
 You can also check the website of the airport; some (like JFK, EWR, and ATL) offer real-time waits at security and customs.

 Real-time updates and answers from your airline

-Twitter may have its flaws, but following your airline’s Twitter feed is typically one of the quickest ways to find out about delays or cancellations.
-It can also be an effective way to get in touch with an airline rep fast: Tweet your question or complaint to the airline, and they’re incentivized to give you a speedy answer.
+X (formerly Twitter) may have its flaws, but following your airline’s feed is typically one of the quickest ways to find out about delays or cancellations.
+It can also be an effective way to get in touch with an airline rep fast: Direct your question or complaint to the airline’s social media, and they’re incentivized to give you a speedy answer.

 Emergency airline assistance